Billy Dennehy: International career

 Dennehy has played at U17, U18, U19, U21 and U23 levels for the Republic of Ireland national football team making his U21 debut in February 2007.
 He made his U23 debut in May 2010.
 Has part of the winning team in the Under-19 International La Manga Tournament in Spain in 2006.

 Management

-In December 2022, he was named as the manager of newly founded League of Ireland First Division team Kerry F.C..
+In December 2022, he was named as the manager of newly founded League of Ireland First Division team Kerry F.C.
+On 17 November 2023, it was announced that Dennehy had stepped down as manager to return to his original position of Sporting Director of the club.